7 Red Flags to Spot When Hiring a Software Development Agency

 What it signals: A lack of a disciplined, repeatable process.
 They are making it up as they go.

 The Hidden Danger: A project without a clear process is destined for scope creep, missed deadlines, and endless frustration.
-You will never be sure what's being worked on, when it will be done, or if it aligns with the project's goals.
+You will never be sure what’s being worked on, when it will be done, or if it aligns with the project’s goals.
+In 2026, watch for a specific version of this: “We use AI to build faster” is not a process.
+If an agency can’t tell you how they review AI-generated code before it ships, what their security testing looks like, or who is accountable when something breaks, that’s the same red flag wearing different clothes.

 Red Flag 5: The Conversation is Only About the Launch